-Randomized controlled trials have shown that, compared to various forms of relaxation and meditation, TM is more effective in reducing high blood pressure [10-13]; decreasing atherosclerosis [19]; decreasing cardiovascular and all-cause mortality in subjects with mild hypertension [15-17]; increasing cognitive flexibility, well-being, and longevity in the elderly [12, 17]; increasing general intelligence, practical intelligence, creativity and speed of cognitive processing [266]; improving perceptual awareness (increased field independence) [266, 299]; and decreasing anxiety [266].
-In other randomized studies, TM was more effective than psychotherapy in decreasing multiple features of post-traumatic stress disorder [56], and superior to an educational corporate stress management programme in reducing anxiety and depression and improving self-concept [319].
+Randomized controlled trials have shown that, compared to various forms of relaxation and meditation, TM is more effective in reducing high blood pressure [10-12]; decreasing atherosclerosis [19]; decreasing cardiovascular and all-cause mortality in subjects with mild hypertension [15-17]; increasing cognitive flexibility, well-being, and longevity in the elderly [12, 17]; increasing general intelligence, practical intelligence, creativity and speed of cognitive processing [266]; improving perceptual awareness (increased field independence) [266]; and decreasing anxiety [266].
+TM was also more effective than an educational corporate stress management programme in reducing anxiety and depression and improving self-concept [319].